Persistent Overlays

 Apptainer provides a command apptainer overlay

-to create persistent overlay images.
+create to create persistent overlay images.
 You can create a single

 EXT3 overlay image or adding a EXT3 writable overlay partition to an